Tsffish/BedwarsRandomJoin/README.md

 - Randomly join a game, Prioritize joining games with a larger number of players
 - Choose any game In Menu

+## Download
+You can download the latest version [here](https://www.spigotmc.org/resources/bedwarsrandomjoin.115020/)

+## Installation:
+- 1.Stop your server
+- 2.Place the plugin jar file in the plugins folder of the root directory
+- 4.The plugin is enabled, and you can use/bwrj to view command help

 ## Commands:
 - /bwrj				  --> Display this help information.
 - /bwrj reload 		  --> Reload configuration file.